jabedbd/cost-calculator/README.md

 # cost-calculator
-A Cost calcutor for a Bangladeshi e-commerce site with javascript.
+A Cost calculator for a Bangladeshi e-commerce site with javascript.